echotor/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Infomation

+### State of the running car
+There are three certain state: keep line, change lane and currently changing line.
+So we just compute the next action according to previous and current state of our car and related cars.
+Because of the continue state, we need record the action by come method.
+So we keep track of the state with two variables:
+* *g_changing_lane* will be true if we have decided to change lane and go back to false when our change of lane is complete,
+* *g_target_lane* will represent which lane the car will follow, which is useful to generate consistent trajectories.

+### Generation of the car's trajectory
+For car's trajectory, we need think about two thing: should it change and how it change.
+When we decide the action, we should create a *spline* to generate the car's trajetory.
+Through these action, we should follow these principles:
+* At each step, we keep the last 10 time frames from previous calculated trajectory to ensure safety of our trajectory, which is equivalent to 0.2 sec.
+* At the begin of decision, we alway calculate the other car to check those car is far away enough from our car.
+* We use a *simple cubic spline interpolation library* to generate the car's trajetory
+* The target trajectory and the target speed have a prediction over a total of 50 time frames (1 second).

+### Speed calculation
+The speed that car use is very important.
+It should follow these principles:
+* Can not over max speed limit(50mph).
+* Through a checking function to decide speed up or slow down.
+We add up or slow the speed by limit acceleration in the function.
+The logic is below:
+  * go through all related car from the sensor fusion.
+  * calculate the related value of those cars.
+  * if the line of the other car is in our line, we check if they are in front of us and close.
+  * we check our car is still with in a safe distance at future.
+  * if the case is yes, we speed up our car, or slow down.

+### Lane change
+For lane change, it happens in the case of there is a car in front of our car.
+To change lane safely, we should do something:
+* Check the safety of the lines we can change to.
+* Calculate the line we can change to.
+To achive this, we compare the other cars from fusion data with our car and calculate the line we are in.
+* The comparison we used is that whether trajetory of other car and trajetory of mine is coincident or not.
+If the coincidence is occurred, we can not change line.
+* The state of change lane is continued action.
+We record the state by a variable and refresh the state untill the action is completed.

+### Result
+* The code compiles correctly.
+* The code does compile with CMake and Make.
+* The car is able to drive at least 4.32 miles without incident.
+* The car drives according to the speed limit.
+* The car's target reference velocity is set to 49.95mph, and does not exceed that target.
+* Max Acceleration and Jerk are not Exceeded.
+* Car does not have collisions.

+## Origin Desc

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).